DataONEorg/hashstore-java/CONTRIBUTING.md

 production immediately after being pushed.
 This keeps the `develop` branch in a state of readiness for the next release.
 Any unreleased code changes on the `develop` branch represent changes that have been tested and staged for the next release.
 The tip of the `develop` branch always represents the set of features that are awaiting the next release.
-The develop branch represents the opportunity to integrate changes from multiple features for integrated etsting before release.
+The develop branch represents the opportunity to integrate changes from multiple features for integrated testing before release.

 Version numbers on the `develop` branch represent either the planned next release number (e.g., `2.9.0`), or the planned next release number with a `beta` designator or release candidate `rc` designator appended as appropriate.
 For example, `2.8.6-beta1` or `2.9.0-rc1`.